MartinPellizzer/terrawhisper-compiler/articles/ammi-visnaga/medicine.md

 Visnaga (Ammi visnaga) contains substantial amounts of khellin and visnadin, primary compounds noted for their vasodilator and bronchodilator effects.
 Studies suggest khellin concentrations in Visnaga ranging from 0.2% to 1.5% by weight, while visnadin levels vary between 0.1% to 1%.

-The following illustration shows the most important constituents of visnaga for medicinal purposes.
+The following illustration shows the most important active constituents of visnaga for medicinal purposes.